x

 Master’s in UX research is still more of a rarity and is not required.
 UX research is a complex topic but can be learned through online courses, educational programs, mentoring and such.

-As to the matter of skills, you have to be a manager and a wordsmith at the same time.
+As to the matter of soft skills, you have to be a manager and a wordsmith at the same time.
 You need to ask questions well, compile statistics, read the results of studies you oversee and conclude the findings.
 You also must have a distinguished ability to both vocally and graphically produce, and present meaningful ideas.

 What is a UX designer?